hellohaptik/docs_haptik/docs/bot-builder/basic/design-review.md

 1. **Review**: Review the bot after it’s ready and ensure that the design was followed.

 - Have you covered all steps from this document in your design?
-- Here is an 🗝 [IVA Review guide](/assets/IVA_Peer_Review_Checklist.xlsx) which you can follow.You can download the template by clicking on the link.
+- Here is an 🗝 [IVA Review guide](/assets/IVA_Peer_Review_Checklist.xlsx) which you can follow.
+You can download the template by clicking on the link.

 2. **Retrospectives**: Retrospectives are a great way of looking back and learning.
 It is an open platform for everyone to share feedback, discuss impediments, and plan the way forward.